About the 3+D.P.T. Pathway

-- Received an acceptable letter of recommendation from the Chair of the Biology Department and from the pre-PT liaison.
+- Received an acceptable recommendation from their academic advisor in the Biology Department.

-- Taken the Graduate Record Examination (GRE) and achieved the minimum acceptable scores.
+- Take the Graduate Record Examination (GRE) and achieve the minimum acceptable scores.

 At the start of their fourth year, students in the 3+D.P.T. program begin their studies in the D.P.T. program.
-Two undergraduate-level courses, BI 475 Biomedical Foundation Science I and BI 476 Biomedical Foundations Science II , are taken in this fourth year and are only available to students in the 3+D.P.T. program.
-These courses are equivalent to PT675 and 676 taken by the other D.P.T. students.
+Two undergraduate-level courses, BI 477 Movement Systems Foundation II: Force and BI 478 Integrated Patient Management II: Acute Medical Conditions, are taken in this fourth year and are only available to students in the 3+D.P.T. program.
+These courses are equivalent to PT662 and 672 taken by the other D.P.T. students.

 Applying to the D.P.T.
 Program

 By the Fall semester of their third year, students in the 3+D.P.T. program must have completed, or made arrangements to complete, all application criteria for the assured admission program including observations in two clinical settings (one inpatient and one outpatient as defined by PTCAS).
-These observations are expected to be completed by November 1 of the year of application to the program.
+These observations are expected to be completed by before the Fall of the year of application to the program.
 A minimum of two (2) and maximum of three (3) letters of recommendation are required, at least one from a currently practicing licensed physical therapist and one from their academic advisor in the Biology Department.

 What constitutes a completed D.P.T. application?

-A completed application is the application, including essays, and all of the supporting documents (the three previously stipulated recommendations, GRE scores, and transcripts).
-Arcadia University students applying for assured admission must electronically submit their completed application by November 1.
+A completed application is the application, including essays, and all of the supporting documents (the two previously stipulated recommendations, GRE scores, and transcripts).
+Arcadia University students applying for assured admission must electronically submit their completed application by the Priority deadline specified in PTCAS.
 Applications are NOT reviewed until ALL materials are received by Arcadia.
 (This includes the PTCAS application, the required recommendations, and GRE scores.)
 The final decision will be made only after a full review of all application materials.
 Additionally, all successful applicants must display appropriate levels of professionalism and communication.

-To meet the Assured Admission requirements, all of the criteria in the Arcadia University Undergraduate Catalog (by appropriate year of entry) must be met at the time of the application deadline; however, not all of the prerequisite courses need to be completed to apply or to be accepted.
-If accepted any remaining prerequisite courses need to be completed with a “C” or better in order to start the Physical Therapy program.
+To meet the Assured Admission requirements, all of the criteria in the Arcadia University Undergraduate Catalog (by appropriate year of entry) and all of the prerequisite courses need to be completed by the end of the third year.
+If accepted, any remaining prerequisite courses need to be completed with a “C” or better in order to start the Physical Therapy program.

 Upon acceptance into the program under the Assured Admission category, students will be required to pay a deposit in order to reserve a seat in the class.
-Scholarships are based on merit and any offer of scholarships or other assistance will be made known to the student along with the letter of acceptance to the D.P.T. program.
+Any offer of scholarships or other assistance will be made known to the student along with the letter of acceptance to the D.P.T. program.

 Students whose credentials do not meet the requirements that assure them automatic admission to the D.P.T. program will be decelerated to the traditional four-year Biology degree.
 They still may apply for assured admission to the D.P.T. program, but they must meet the minimum requirements for assured admission at the time of application.
 Please see the Graduate Catalog for the minimum requirements as specified on the Pre-Physical Therapy webpage.
 To maintain the ongoing quality of the Physical Therapy program, the University reserves the right to limit the enrollment in all its offerings.